imodeljs/desktop-starter/README.md

 # Desktop Starter
 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice.

+## **This repo has been archived**
+To learn how to develop iTwin.js desktop applications, please see our tutorial on [Developing a Desktop Viewer](https://www.itwinjs.org/learning/tutorials/develop-desktop-viewer/).
+___

 The purpose of this repository is to serve as starting point for developers wishing to create an iTwin.js Electron app.